 There is no out-of-pocket cost to you.
-If we are successful in obtaining benefits for you, our fee will be is typically 25% of the past benefits you will receive, but no part of your future benefits.
+If we are successful in obtaining benefits for you, our fee is typically 25% of the past benefits you were entitled to receive from the date your disability began until the date we help you win your claim.
+Our fee will not include any part of your future disability benefits.

 Can anyone else in my family get benefits if I am found disabled?

 Yes.
-Your children under 18 years of age can receive up to 40% of the monthly disability payments you will receive.
+Your unmarried children under 18 years of age, or student child age 18-19, may receive monthly disability payments in addition to the monthly disability benefits you will receive.

-What should I do if Social Security stops my benefit payments?
+What should I do if the Social Security Administration stops my benefit payments?